 I’d choose Sapphire as being more closely aligned with me, and that stone doesn’t come with the heavy marketing and materialistic bias that diamonds carry.

 Dear younger self, you’ll realize one day that true sparkle, truth, brilliance, lasting and proven value can never be captured in a ring on your finger.
 And you’ll be forever grateful for that wisdom.
 That wisdom holds true lasting and proven value that is priceless.

-Copyright©2018 by Diane McDermott, All Rights Reserved, “The Brutality of Vulnerability”
+Copyright©2018 by Diane McDermott, All Rights Reserved, “Diamonds and Lasting, Proven Value”

 The content of this blog is the original content of Diane McDermott, NC Residential Real Estate Broker in Charlotte NC, Heartfelt, Empowering Real Estate in Charlotte NC